AlexanderPoone/arcgis-demo-collection/iot/README.md

 This is a clone of the [Coolmaps NYC Work Orders](https://coolmaps.esri.com/NYC/NYCHA/dashboard/) app, with the residential block changed to the newly-built eResidence in To Kwa Wan, Kowloon, Hong Kong.
 A GeoEvent Server installation is required.

-The geoprocessing tool **Polygon Neighbours** is used to find neighbouring units of selected flats.
+The ArcGIS Pro geoprocessing tool **Polygon Neighbours** is used to find neighbouring units of selected flats.

 ## Sensor Readings